kolehiyolo/persn-adulting_101_v2/COMMIT.md

-users can "search for goal" on UI, but not working yet
+users can "search for total"
-1. this one was a little overkill in that the code is too big so a comma appears for every 3rd digit automatically
+1. AWESOOOOOME
+2. so now the search for total functionality works like a charm!
+3. so easy to implement, mostly because the integration and setup prior is just well done enough, not to pat myself too much on the back
+4. sosososooo proud, and so excited to continue the rest
-2. whatever, refactor later, for now, MVP
+5. for now, it's bed time